osgi/osgi.enroute.site/_source/_book/300-principles.md

 A bundle can actually contain multiple components.
 The reason that this is not a 1:1 relation is that this would conflate the physical module (the JAR/Bundle) that delivers the code and resources and the logical module (the component) that represents the functionality in the system.
 Even though these concepts often overlap it would be an unnecessary constraint if they had to overlap.
 One of the rules of good design is not to conflate different concepts for convenience only.
 The fact that the underlying responsibilities are different usually warrants different reifications.

-For an example, in an application you can often find a set if highly cohesive components that share very similar dependencies.
-Forcing each of these components to be delivered as a separate JAR would make the overall system more complex without a fundamental reasons.
+For an example, in an application you can often find a set of highly cohesive components that share very similar dependencies.
+Forcing each of these components to be delivered as a separate JAR would make the overall system more complex without a fundamental reason.
 Obviously, it requires careful consideration to place components together since they will aggregate their dependencies.
-Only highly components that have cohesion and share similar dependencies should be bundled together.
+Only highly coupled components that have cohesion and share similar dependencies should be bundled together.

 Not all components are created equally.
 There are a number of components that can be recognized.
 These are discussed in the following sections.